rust-lang/book/src/ch05-01-defining-structs.md

 > data to be valid for as long as the entire struct is valid.
 >
 > It’s possible for structs to store references to data owned by something else,
-> but to do so requires the use of *lifetimes*, a Rust feature that we’ll
+> but doing so requires the use of *lifetimes*, a Rust feature that we’ll
 > discuss in Chapter 10.
 Lifetimes ensure that the data referenced by a struct
 > is valid for as long as the struct is.
 Let’s say you try to store a reference
 > in a struct without specifying lifetimes, like this, which won’t work: